-Fees and charges that apply to your super
+12. Fees and charges that apply to your super

-The fees and charges of NGS Super are set out on page 5 of the NGS Super Member Guide dated 1 March 2012.
-A copy of this Member Guide is available online at www.ngssuper.com.au/forms-and-publications/.
+The fees and charges of NGS Super are set out on page 5 of the NGS Super Member Guide dated 1 July 2013.
+A copy of this Member Guide is available online at www.ngssuper.com.au (select Super members > Fact sheets, Reports & PDS).
 From here you can select the 'Product Disclosure Statement' tab.
-You can also refer to the NGS Super Transfer Guide which was issued to all PEGS members in April 2011.

-In addition to these fees, defined benefit members are also charged a fee of 0.50% of the defined benefit assets to cover the additional costs of managing a defined benefit fund.
+- In addition to these fees, defined benefit members are also charged a fee of 0.50% of the defined benefit assets to cover the additional costs of managing a defined benefit fund.
 This fee is met from the assets of the Fund.
-This fee includes the standard 0.10% asset fee.

-The NGS Super administration fee of \$65 p.a. will be charged if you have one or more Supplementary Accounts.
+This fee includes the standard 0.10% asset fee. - The NGS Super administration fee of \$65 p.a. will be charged if you have one or more Supplementary Accounts.
 This fee is met from the assets of the Fund.
-If you do not have an Award or a Voluntary Contribution Account this fee will not be charged.

-The costs associated with any insurance cover provided to you as a member of the former PEGS Plan are met from the assets of the Fund.
+If you do not have a Productivity or a Voluntary Contribution Account this fee will not be charged. - The costs associated with any insurance cover provided to you as a member of the former PEGS Plan are met from the assets of the Fund.

-NGS Super Board
+13. NGS Super Board

-NGS Super is governed by a corporate Trustee, 'NGS Super Pty Limited'.
+NGS Super is governed by a corporate Trustee, NGS Super Pty Limited.
 NGS Super is managed by a board of twelve trustee directors.
 The board ensures that NGS Super's operations are well governed with a view to achieving the best possible financial outcomes for members.